The M4N Art Workshop

 About

 The Motels4Now Art Workshop (M.4.N.A.W.) is a site-specific art workshop organized by artist and staff member M.T.
-Giddings with the “guests” of Motels4Now (M4N), a low-barrier homeless shelter in South Bend, Indiana, that is a program of Our Lady of the Road, a 501c3 non-profit.
+Giddings with the “guests” of Motels4Now (M4N), a low-barrier homeless shelter in South Bend, Indiana, that is a program of New Day Intake Center, a 501c3 non-profit.
+It was founded in March of 2024.

 The goals of the program are: